mat-bi/batleth/README.md

 	+ File to start and stop the app in Ubuntu

 Doesn't work

-	- Can be only run by a root

 	- Running with the start of the system